wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/combine_node.md

 ### Delimiter

 The delimiter between the As names and existing field an tag keys.
-Can be the empty string, but you are responsible for ensuring conflicts are not possible if you use the empty string.
+Can be the empty string, however this can lead to conflicts.
+It is the user's responsibility to ensure that conflicts do not occur.

 ```javascript